trudslev/members-for-kofi/readme.txt

 * Logging of user actions in database.

 == Upgrade Notice ==

+= 1.0.1 =
+Maintenance release: improved packaging only.
+No action required.

 = 1.0.0 =
 Initial release.
 No upgrade steps required.